smford/eeh-esp32-rfid/README.md

 - Enable https on device

 ## Abandoned
-- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database
+- Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database.
+Why: Implemented another way.
 - When revoking access, disable led and relay, access in web admin, and in full status.
-To do the same effect, revoke access then log out user.
+Why: To do the same effect simply revoke access then log out user.
 - Make override codes be stored as a nested array within the config struct and in json.
-Hard to arrange, instead used simple csv method
+Why: Hard to arrange, instead used simple csv method
-- Use wifimanager or IotWebConf to make configuration easier
+- Use wifimanager or IotWebConf to make configuration easier.
+Why: Implemented needed functionality another way.
+- Create a generic shipMetric(String metricname, String metricvalue) function rather than individual ship* functions.
+Why: Too messy.

 ## Done
 - Web Admin: Scan i2c devices and print out